"Which banks offer virtual cards?" — Clearing Up a Misconception First

 | PayPal card linking | ✓ MC recommended | ✓ | ✓ | ✓ | ⚠️ | ⚠️ |

-| Balance refundable | ✓ Real-time | ✗ | Partial | Partial | Yes | ✗ |
+| Balance refundable | ✓ When the account is closed | ✗ | Partial | Partial | Yes | ✗ |

-| KYC | Basic (name + phone) | Strict | 3-factor | Basic | Basic | Basic |
+| KYC | Low-risk: no KYC | Strict | 3-factor | Basic | Basic | Basic |

 | Compliance chain | Licensed upstream issuer | Overseas issuing | Overseas issuing | Not public | Not public | Not public |